 All Executive candidates undergo appropriate background checks before appointment.
+The CEO and the Executives have written employment agreements which set out the terms and conditions of their employment.

-The Board, in conjunction with the Group People & Remuneration Committee, is responsible for approving the performance objectives and measures for the CEO and other senior executives and providing input into the evaluation of performance against these objectives.
+The Board, in conjunction with the Group People & Remuneration Committee, is responsible for approving the performance goals and measures for the CEO and other senior executives and providing input into the evaluation of performance against these objectives.
 The Group Audit Committee and the Group Risk & Compliance Committee also refer to the Group People & Remuneration Committee any matters that they may consider appropriate with respect to remuneration policy or practices.

-Management performance evaluations for the financial year ended 30 June 2021 were conducted following the end of the financial year.
+Annual management performance evaluations for the financial year ended 30 June 2022 were conducted following the end of the financial year.

-There is further discussion on performance objectives and performance achieved in the Remuneration Report in the 2021 Annual Report.
+There is further discussion on performance objectives and performance achieved in the Remuneration Report in the 2022 Annual Report.